Vyral/nick-shivers/_posts/2021-07-02-5-predictions-for-the-real-estate-market.md

 **2\.
 Interest rates are going to go up.**

 **3\.
-Landlords will start listing their properties.** With the forbearance moratorium going away and some people still not making the money that they were before, they're going to list their houses.&nbsp;
+Landlords will start listing their properties.** With the forbearance moratorium going away and some people still not making the money that they were before, they're going to list their houses.

 **4\.
 We'll see a peak in pricing.** This is due to the rising interest rates and will happen in late 2021 or early 2022.